 EIGHT SIGNS THAT INDICATE YOU MAY BE EXPERIENCING A TRAUMA REACTION

-Acute Stress Reaction is a normal response in the initial days and weeks following exposure to a trauma.
+Behavioral Health and Trauma Recovery Services, P.C., wants you be aware of signs that indicate you may be experiencing a trauma or severe stress reaction.
+An Acute Stress Reaction is a normal response in the initial days and weeks following exposure to a trauma.
 If symptoms last longer than one month and cause significant impact in daily functioning, then a person may be experiencing Posttraumatic Stress.
-A trauma is when a person is exposed to, or witness to, actual or threatened death, serious injury, or sexual violence.
+A trauma is when a person is exposed to, or witness to, actual or threatened death, serious bodily injury, or sexual violence.
 Symptoms can also occur if a person learned of a trauma that happened to a close family member or friend.

-Examples of trauma may include, but are not limited to: experiencing or witnessing in others domestic violence; survivor of sexual assault or physical/emotional/sexual abuse; involvement in a car accident, natural disaster, or active shooter situation; combat military related trauma; non-combat military related trauma (i.e., constant threat of loss of life where stationed, exposure to dead bodies, search and recovery, traveling outside the wire); occupational related trauma for first responders, firefighters, or police officers (i.e., threat of loss of life, collecting human remains, or repeated exposure to details of child abuse).
+Examples of trauma may include, but are not limited to: experiencing or witnessing in others domestic violence; survivor of sexual assault or physical/emotional/sexual abuse; involvement in a car accident, natural disaster, or active shooter situation; combat military related trauma; non-combat military related trauma (i.e., constant threat of loss of life where stationed, exposure to dead bodies, search and recovery, traveling outside the wire); occupational related trauma for first responders, to include, but not limited to, paramedics, firefighters, law enforcement, ER nurses) (i.e., threat of loss of life, collecting human remains, or repeated exposure to details of child abuse).

 EIGHT COMMON SIGNS OF TRAUMA